edquant/edh7916/_lessons/plotting.md

 <img src="../figures/eda_base_box-1.png" title="plot of chunk eda_base_box" alt="plot of chunk eda_base_box" width="100%" />

-From the boxplot, we can see that math test scores tend to increase as students' educational expections increase (remember that 11 means "I don't know [how far I'll go in school]"), though there's quite a bit of overlap in the marginal distributions.
+From the boxplot, we can see that math test scores tend to increase as students' educational expectations increase (remember that 11 means "I don't know [how far I'll go in school]"), though there's quite a bit of overlap in the marginal distributions.